-Revenue and Revenue Recognition - Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
+Contributions are recognized when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give are not recognized until the conditions on which they depend have been substantially met.
-When applicable, revenue earned under a contractual arrangement (an "exchange transaction") is recognized when earned and therefore measured as services are provided.
+A transfer of funds with a conditional promise to contribute is accounted for as a refundable advance until the conditions have been substantially met.
+Certain payments received include both elements of contributed income and earned income (such as special events), and management evaluates such transactions to determine the proper revenue rules to apply and to bifurcate the revenue components.
+When applicable, revenue earned under a contractual arrangement (an "exchange transaction") is recognized when earned and therefore measured as services are provided in accordance with Topic 606.